 - Add the cream cheese and beat again.
-Refrigerate dough for 30-60 minutes.
+Refrigerate dough for at least 60 minutes.

-- Bake for 10 minutes.
+- Bake for 10-11 minutes.
 Do not over bake!
-They may look underdone, but they will set up.
-Cool on the pan for 2 minutes, then remove to parchment paper to cool completely.
+They may look underdone, but they will set up as they cool.
+Cool on the pan for 2 minutes, then remove and place on parchment paper.

-- Melt the chocolate melts, according to package directions.
-Drizzle over each cookie and top with sprinkles.
-Let set.
+- Melt the chocolate wafers, according to package directions.
+Spoon the melted chocolate into a plastic bag and drizzle over each cookie.
+Add sprinkles right away and let set.
 Store in a sealed container.